 The League resides in Austin, Texas.
-He is in his mid-30's, cohabitates with his two dogs (Lucy and Scout), his cat (Jeff the Cat), and his lovely wife, Troubles McSteans.
+He is 40-ish, cohabitates with his dog Scoutt, and his lovely wife, Troubles McSteans.

 He does not know when he began reading comics, but family-legend has it that his first word was (no fooling) "Batman", thanks to the power of Adam West and syndicated reruns.

 The League attended and graduated from the University of Texas with degrees in Radio-Television-Film and History.
-After many years in eLearning, he currently works in the field of Digital Libraries.
+He has worked in eLearning and currently works in the field of Digital Libraries.

 He has written for Nanostalgia, Film Fodder and other pop culture sites.

 What does "The Signal Watch" mean, anyway?

 "The Signal Watch" refers to the watch given by Superman to his pal, Jimmy Olsen, which would emit a super-sonic sound detectable only by Superman, but which was depicted as a "zee zee zee..." in the comics.
 Jimmy was to use the watch only when faced with mortal danger.
 Which happened monthly.

 We invite you to read other meanings onto the name, as I assure you, we mean those as well.